Baker County License Hearing Guide

 After Criminal Case Concludes

-• Classes/Programs That Must Be Completed: Depending on the severity of your DUI, you may be required to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) and/or a substance abuse evaluation and treatment program.
+• Classes/Programs That Must Be Completed: You will likely be required to complete a DUI Risk Reduction Program (DUI school) as a condition of reinstating your license.

 Special Programs